 Access to justice is essential to our society.
-Indeed, the country celebrates the 800th anniversary of the Magna Carta this year, which is the one of the greatest historical commitments to equal access to justice.
+Indeed, the country recently celebrated the 800th anniversary of the Magna Carta , which is the one of the greatest historical commitments to equal access to justice.
 Recent government actions are severely threatening this basic right.

 The executive committee of the JLD has previously responded to the government consultations on behalf of JLD members confirming our opposition to previous cuts to legal aid.

 These changes are likely to lead to the closure of many criminal defence firms, while making it ever more difficult for new and aspiring lawyers, particularly those from less well-off backgrounds, to sustain a career in this sector.

 The cuts will take choice away from people in police stations who need a lawyer.
 It has been voiced across the profession that quality of advice and access to justice will be eroded.

 The Law Society were successful in applying for judicial review of the tender process and a hearing took place in January 2015.
 There was also a successful application for interim relief meaning that the tender process has been suspended until the judgment for the judicial review is received.

-Fees for issuing money claims worth more than £10,000 may be increased to "5% of the sum claimed", subject to a maximum fee of £10,000.
+Fees for issuing money claims worth more than £10,000 may be increased to '5% of the sum claimed', subject to a maximum fee of £10,000.
 For claims of £200,000, this amounts to an increase of £8,725.

 The JLD and so many other organisations are fighting hard to ensure that access to justice is maintained for all, and opposes both the recent legal aid cuts and the proposals to increase court fees.

 The JLD works closely with and supports the Young Legal Aid Lawyers group on these matters.